galaxyproject/gxadmin/docs/README.gunicorn.md

 **NOTES**

-Restarts all running `galaxy-gunicorn@*.service` systemd units in two roughly-equal batches, so that half of the workers remain available while the other half restarts.
+Restarts all running "galaxy-gunicorn@*.service" systemd units in two batches, so that half of the workers remain available while the other half restarts.

 The function:

-  - enumerates running `galaxy-gunicorn` units
+  - enumerates running "galaxy-gunicorn" units
   - splits them into two batches
-  - waits until the first batch is serving HTTP 200s on `GET`
+  - waits until the first batch is serving HTTP 200s on "GET"
   - restarts the second batch and waits for it to come back online
   - then restarts the first batch

 If fewer than two gunicorn handlers are running it refuses to run, since rolling restarts are not possible without downtime.

-**WARNING**

-!> This operates on systemd services on the current host and restarts !> production gunicorn workers.
-Run it during a maintenance window or !> when low traffic is expected.

     $ gxadmin gunicorn handler-restart
     Found handlers: galaxy-gunicorn@0.service galaxy-gunicorn@1.service  and galaxy-gunicorn@2.service galaxy-gunicorn@3.service